harisont/harisont.github.io/lists/svud-raq.md

 A handful of Swedish adjectives, such as _bra_ and _äkta_ are indeclinable, or rather, they inflect for degree (and, if nominalized, case), but not gender, number or definiteness.
 Other adjectives, such as _nyttig_, inflect for the latter three features as well, but with a certain degree of syncretism: the form _nyttiga_, for example, can be a singular definite (of either gender) or a plural (irrespective of both gender and number).

-In (Swedish) UD, a general principle is to base morphological annotation on the observed word form and __not__ infer features based on the context.
+In (Swedish) UD, a general principle is to ground morphological annotation on the observed word form and __avoid__ inferring features based on the context.
 Adjectives like _bra_ should therefore only be annotated for [`Case`](https://universaldependencies.org/sv/feat/Case.html) and [`Degree`](https://universaldependencies.org/sv/feat/Degree.html).
 This amounts to saying "this form works just as well for every combination of gender, number and definiteness".